lewark/gui.lua/docs.md

 Handles any input events recieved by the widget and passes them to the appropriate handler functions.
-Return true from an event handler to consume the event and prevent it from being passed on to other widgets.
+Return true from an event handler to consume the event and prevent it from being passed on to other gui.
 Event consumption is mainly useful for mouse_click and mouse_scroll.

 ## Container

 Inheritance: [Container](#container) > [Widget](#widget) > [Object](#object)

-Base class for all widgets that can contain other widgets.
+Base class for all widgets that can contain other gui.

 ### Container(root)